famoser/docs/docs/code/coding.md

 - Use stateful respositories to provide functional classes to the outside and process I/O classes in the inside [15, d]
 - Use services to encapsulate functionality, stateless if business, possibly stateful if I/O [d]
 - Use DI Container [1, 8, 17, c] or a factory to inject dependencies
+- Respect the architecture of the framework / environment and add additional structures as described in [architecture](architecture.md)

 ## Workflow